particle-iot/docs/src/content/reference/developer-tools/cli.md

 Note that the CLI since 1.9.0 has support for firmware libraries via the [particle library](#particle-library) commands.

+{{note op="start" type="P2"}}
+At the time of writing, flashing a P2 or Photon 2 from the CLI targets 3.2.1-p2.2, which is not recommended.
+You should always manually target 5.3.1 or later, for example, `--target 5.3.1`, instead.
+{{note op="end"}}

 ### Target a specific firmware version for flashing